adrianmoya/es-docs.behat.org/cookbook/behat_and_mink.rst

     $ curl http://getcomposer.org/installer | php
     $ php composer.phar install

-After that, you will be able to just run Behat with:
+After that, you will be able to run Behat with:

 .. code-block:: bash